Deciphering Trajectory-aided LLM Reasoning: An Optimization Perspective | Awesome LLM Papers Add your paper to Awesome LLM Papers

 Junnan Liu, Hongwei Liu, Linchen Xiao, Shudong Liu, Taolin Zhang, Zihan Ma, Songyang Zhang, Kai Chen .
 No Venue 2025

-[Paper] [Paper] Search on Google Scholar Search on Semantic Scholar
+[Paper] Search on Google Scholar Search on Semantic Scholar

-Efficiency Tools Training Techniques
+Compositional Generalization Efficiency Interdisciplinary Approaches Multimodal Semantic Representation Tools Training Techniques

 We propose a novel framework for comprehending the reasoning capabilities of large language models (LLMs) through the perspective of meta-learning.
 By conceptualizing reasoning trajectories as pseudo-gradient descent updates to the LLM’s parameters, we identify parallels between LLM reasoning and various meta-learning paradigms.
 We formalize the training process for reasoning tasks as a meta-learning setup, with each question treated as an individual task, and reasoning trajectories serving as the inner loop optimization for adapting model parameters.
 Once trained on a diverse set of questions, the LLM develops fundamental reasoning capabilities that can generalize to previously unseen questions.
 Extensive empirical evaluations substantiate the strong connection between LLM reasoning and meta-learning, exploring several issues of significant interest from a meta-learning standpoint.
 Our work not only enhances the understanding of LLM reasoning but also provides practical insights for improving these models through established meta-learning techniques.